 Her professional experience also includes more strategic roles in the preparation of land use strategy, and the drafting and assessment of planning scheme amendments.

-Caroline was recently seconded to work as a Senior Planner Adviser to the Tasmanian Planning Reform Taskforce and in 2013-2014 Caroline worked as a Senior Planning Adviser to the Tasmanian Planning Commission.
+Caroline was seconded to work as a Senior Planner Adviser to the Tasmanian Planning Reform Taskforce and in 2013-2014 Caroline worked as a Senior Planning Adviser to the Tasmanian Planning Commission.
 Prior to this in 2011 Caroline was seconded to work as the Senior Project Planner for the Southern Regional Planning Project, working on the drafting of the Regional Land Use Strategy.

 Planning Institute of Australia (PIA)